jbenf/inkextrude/README.md

 * Adding empty Groups is not possible in Inkscape.
 Adding or copying a path and creating a new Group with `ctrl+g` is a quick way to add a group.
 Just delete the path afterwards.
 * Add the paths first and create the needed tree structure with `ctrl+g` later.
-* You can add custom modules by adding extrusions to a Group named `§module <MODULE_NAME>()`.
+* You can add custom modules by adding extrusions to a Group named `@module <MODULE_NAME>()`.
 You even could add variables to this module and use them for the extrusion or other OpenSCAD commands.
 This is also very handy if you want to import the generated OpenSCAD script in a custom OpenSCAD script.
 * Execute the `XSLT` script creates a directory with the name `svg_gen` in the executing directory.
 The generated `SCAD` file has to be in the same parent directory as the `svg_gen` directory, otherwise OpenSCAD will not be able to import the `SVG` files.